sivareddyit/qubership-envgene/docs/env-instance-generation.md

 The key differences between Inventory and Instance are:

 1. **Inventory** contains only configuration parameters, credentials, and solution descriptors
-2. **Instance** contains the fully rendered templates, namespace configurations, application deployment files, and resource profiles
+2. **Instance** contains the fully rendered templates, namespace configurations, application files, and resource profiles

-The Instance generation process transforms the declarative configuration in the Inventory into concrete deployment artifacts that can be applied to the target environment.
-This includes expanding templates, resolving variables, and generating all necessary deployment files.
+The Instance generation process transforms the declarative configuration in the Inventory into concrete artifacts that can be applied to the target environment.
+This includes expanding templates, resolving variables, and generating all necessary files.